Animals Used for Fur

 Beavers

-Beavers are extremely gentle, family-oriented animals who mate for life and remain lifelong friends with their offspring.
+Beavers are extremely gentle, family-oriented animals who partner for life and remain lifelong friends with their offspring.
 The second-largest rodent in the world, the beaver can live 19 years, reach 60 pounds, and grow up to 4 feet long.
 Baby beavers, or “kits,” are usually born to hard-working, loving parents who have been together for many years.
 Female beavers are especially busy as they care for their young while looking after their rambunctious “teenagers.”

 Read more